yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 3. Press the `DOWNLOAD JS` button and put the `prism.js` file in the `WasmScripts` folder of the `.Wasm` project.

-   > Putting the `.js` file in this folder will instruct _Uno Wasm Bootstrap_ to automatically load the JavaScript file during startup.
+   > Putting the `.js` file in this folder will instruct the Uno Wasm Bootstrapper to automatically load the JavaScript file during startup.

 4. Press the `DOWNLOAD CSS` button and put the `prism.css` file in the `WasmCSS` folder of the `.Wasm` project.

-   > Putting the `.css` file in this folder will instruct _Uno Wasm Bootstrap_ to automatically inject a `<link>` html instruction in the resulting `index.html` file to load it with the browser.
+   > Putting the `.css` file in this folder will instruct the Uno Wasm Bootstrapper to automatically inject a `<link>` HTML instruction in the resulting `index.html` file to load it with the browser.

 5. Right-click on the `.Wasm` project node in the Solution Explorer, and pick `Edit Project File` (it can also work by just selecting the project, if the `Preview Selected Item` option is activated).